AdobeDocs/experience-manager-learn.en/help/assets/brand-portal/brand-portal-article-understand.md

 >[!NOTE]
 >
->AEM Author uses replication to the Brand Portal cloud service, therefore all the general considerations wrt to the publication of assets apply.
+>AEM Author uses replication to the Brand Portal cloud service, therefore all the general considerations with respect to the publication of assets apply.
 >
 >Bulk publication of assets, usually via large Folder publication, can result in:
 >